owowed/userscript-common/README.md

 // ==/UserScript==
 ```

-*(note: the order of `@require` directive does not matter, as userscript-common libraries only provide functions that are not executed immediately unless called/used by the developer.)*
+*(note: the order of `@require` directive does not matter, as userscript-common libraries usually only provide functions that are not executed immediately unless called/used by the developer.)*

 ## License